jhkueh/demo-formUI-esc/README.md

 Try out the demo [here](http://jhkueh.github.com/demo-formUI-esc/index.html) (hosted on github <-thanks).

-*Note: There's several other demos now.
+*Note: There are now several other demos too.